 What my heart found is that one cannot judge the magnitude of another’s love based on the intellectual rules we’ve been conditioned to follow.
 Conditioned by society, influenced by religion, and family dynamic.

-An action that (under the conditioned rules) may typically be considered (judged) to be reprehensible or even simply rude, that may have very well undermined the dynamic of the relationship does not necessarily reflect the deep love that person may have for you.
+An action that (under the conditioned rules) might typically be considered (or judged) to be reprehensible or just simply rude, that may have very well undermined the dynamic of the relationship does not necessarily reflect some lack of love that person may have for you.
 It may be poor judgement, or the person is acting out of hurt or miscommunication.
 Should we judge the actor so quickly?

-We’ve all been raised with certain fundamentals, all of which are bent by our upbringing and experiences.
+We’ve all been raised with certain fundamentals (our conditioning), all of which are bent by our upbringing and experiences.
 Thereby, each of us actually has a different standard, a different framework (there may also be a part of us that resists that conditioning).
-When we feel love, and we choose to commit to that person, if we are to love unconditionally, we must put aside the judgement of how we think they should act based on our own upbringing.
+When we feel love, and we choose to commit to that person, if we are to love unconditionally, we must put aside the judgement of how we think they should act based on our own upbringing (and conditioning).

 Remember, we are all human beings, and BEING HUMAN is a critical part of that equation.
 Nobody is perfect, and learning from mistakes is how we grow.
-Would we take that learning away from your loved one because our ego needs to hold a grudge?
+Would you take that learning away from your loved one because your ego needs to hold a grudge?
 Are we so perfect that we’ve never hurt anyone?
 Can we hurt and always endeavor to forgive?

-Be kind, pause, remember that you love this person.
+Be kind, pause, remember that you love (or loved) this person.
 Allow them the space to learn, allow them to grow…you may find yourself experiencing growth right along side them.